 A girl had joined us, and she said, in fairly fluent English: “They are still there, would you like to go see their village?”
 Of course we would.
 So off we went and after a ten-minute walk arrived at the Katkari camp, led by our new friend.
 She was nineteen and her name was Dipalee.

 Hanumanth was his name, and we conversed through Dipalee.
 At some stage I asked him: “Does the name ‘Raoji’ mean anything to you?”
 He was quite startled: “That was the name of my grandfather!” — “And the name ‘Takya’?”
 Now he was truly mystified.
 “That was my grand-uncle, the brother of my grandfather.”
 And it was his turn: how could the foreign gentleman possibly know these names?
-Imagine space aliens land on your lawn and talk about your aunt Matilda.
+Imagine space aliens land on your lawn and talk about your long dead great-aunt Matilda.
 Dipalee asked Hanumanth’s wife if she knew Raoji and Takya — she had no idea who they could be.

 I told them.
 Raoji was the chief of the tribe when I was a child.
 My father would go hunting and kill meat, deer or wild boar, for the Katkaris.
 In return Raoji was given the task of keeping me alive — the wild boy who would roam the jungles alone (or with a lad or two from their camp).
 There were all kinds of carnivorous or otherwise dangerous animals, poisonous reptiles, water falls and cliffs.
 Raoji would try to follow and make sure no serious harm came to me.
 It was not always possible for him to keep up, but hey, here I am writing about all this, so he did succeed on the whole.
 More about this phase of my life in separate articles.
 You can rely on it.

 Now comes the really inspiring part of today’s story.
 At some stage I turned to the young lady who took us to the camp and said: “You are not from here, are you?”
 “Sure I am,” she said — she lived in one of the houses on the original Steins’ plot.
 “But how come you speak English?” — “Oh, because I attend college.”
 College?
 Here in the jungle?
 “I have to walk to the college in Lonavala,” Dipalee said.
 “It takes one and a half hours, each way.”
-She walks through the jungle three hours every day, five days a week?
+She walked through the jungle three hours every day, five days a week?
 “No, six days a week,” she said.
 They have courses on Saturday.
 “But isn’t that dangerous?”
 Yes.
 Once she was bitten by a poisonous snake and spent a week in hospital.
 I asked the friend who brought us there to fetch a gift I had given him the day before and which he had in the car: a five-cell Maglite police flashlight.
 “This is for Dipalee,” I said, “she needs it more than you.”
 A flashlight and a weapon.

 The final part of the story concerns what Dipalee was studying.
 I asked her, and she said: “Indian culture.”
 No, she didn’t.
 She said Hindu religion.
 No, not that either.
 Indian music, dance?
 Herbal medicine?
 All wrong.
 The correct answer follows at the end of the article.